Transfer file storage to another project

-File storage data can be transferred to another project.
-To do this, you need to create a file storage in the target project and transfer data from the source storage to the target one.
+You can transfer file storage data to another project.
+To do this, you need to create a file storage in the target project and transfer the data from the source storage to the target one.

 -

-Add the port for the cloud server to the subnet of the target project.
+Add a port for the cloud server to the target project subnet.

 -